Community & voluntary controlled schools

 - Children who will have older siblings in years Reception to Year 6 of the preferred school at the time of application and date of admission.
 Sibling includes full, step, half, foster and adopted brothers and sisters living at the same address.

-- Proximity (Where you live) – Children who live nearest the school (geographical proximity).
+- Proximity (Where you live) – Children who live nearest to the school (geographical proximity).
 Under this category the remaining places will be offered to children who live nearest the preferred school.
 The distance will be measured in a straight-line using route finder a computerized mapping system which measures from the centre of the home property and designated main entrance to the school.